MastMind/MineTunnel/README.md

 }
 ```

-And for the Host3 it has the same logic:
+And for the Host3 it has almost the same containing:

 ```
 {